Sphinkie/LongForgottenEarth/README.md

 26-marsh-2006

-A demo program is available in the "Releases" section. *(very soon)*
+A demo program will *shortly* be available in the "Releases" section.

 ## Presentation